tamirgz/reverse-engineering-reference-manual/README.md

 #
 ## *<p align='center'> Data Encoding </p>*
-* All forms of content modification for the purpose of hiding intent
+* __Definition__: all forms of content modification for the purpose of hiding intent
 * __Caesar Cipher__: formed by shifting the letters of alphabet #’s characters to the left or right
 * __Single-Byte XOR Encoding__: modifies each byte of plaintext by performing a logical XOR operation with a static byte value
   * __Identifying XOR Loop__: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)